Upper Gastrointestinal Bleeding | Acute Management | ABCDE

 This guide provides an overview of the recognition and immediate management of upper gastrointestinal bleeding (UGIB) using an ABCDE approach.

-The ABCDE approach can be used to perform a systematic assessment of a critically unwell patient.
+The ABCDE approach is used to systematically assess an acutely unwell patient.
 It involves working through the following steps:

 • Airway